 The problem is when athletes have more need than what is recognized by the school.
 Even if the difference is just what might be covered by a part-time job, when is an athlete supposed to find the time?
 This is where out-side scholarships can be useful.
 A diligent plan to apply for all possible scholarships can substitute for a well-paying part-time job where the student gets to control the hours.

 When in Doubt-Ask

-You can always call the NCAA eligibility center with questions about scholarships for college athletes.
+You can always call the NCAA eligibility center with questions about academic scholarships for athletes.
 However, it’s probably better to contact the college’s athletic department and the financial aid department with any questions you might have.
 Ultimately, the schools decide how much to fund programs and have to certify academic scholarships.
 And you should ask both departments because if they aren’t on the same page, you’ll be the one suffering the loss of aid.

 I’m working on a class on how to really make scholarships the ultimate part-time job.
 If you would like to know when it’s available, just enter your email and name to go on the list.